gloria-kambua/social-ui-card/README.md

 # social-ui-card
-Social UI card built on scss and reactjs
+Social UI card built on scss and reactjs and bootstrap.